nahiyan/darwin/README.md

 > Note: Since the CLI tool, Cocos Console, uses CMake to generate the files required for building, you can use CMake directly instead, as instructed in the other method of building Darwin.
 In fact, using CMake directly can give you more control over the build process.

+## Post-Build

+Run the following shell comamnds sequentially, in the `/portal` directory, before running Darwin for the first time:

+- `composer install`
+- `php artisan migrate`
+- `php artisan db:seed`

+This will setup the database so all the extensions can be used.

+## Running

+After building and running the post-build shell commands, you should be getting an executable file named "Darwin" somewhere inside your `<build-directory>/bin` directory.

 # Dependencies

 - __wxWidgets__ for cross-platform GUI of the Control Panel.